 Congressman Jeb Hensarling (R-TX), Chairman of the House Republican Conference, appeared this morning at a press conference with members of House Republican Leadership to address the state of the Obama economy in light of this morning’s report that the unemployment rate has risen to 8.2 percent, making May the 40th straight month that unemployment has been stuck above 8 percent.

-WASHINGTON – Congressman Jeb Hensarling (TX-05), a leading fiscal conservative and Chairman of the House Financial Services Committee, released the following statement today on the Obama Administration’s deal with Iran.
+WASHINGTON—U.S. Congressman Jeb Hensarling (TX-05), a leading fiscal conservative and Chairman of the House Financial Services Committee, released the following statement today on President Obama’s FY2015 budget submission.

-WASHINGTON – Congressman Jeb Hensarling (R-TX) – a leading conservative and chairman of the House Financial Services Committee – released the following statement today upon passage of H.R.
+WASHINGTON – U.S. Congressman Jeb Hensarling (TX-05), a leading conservative and chairman of the House Financial Services Committee, released the following statement today upon passage of H.R.
 3865 – the “Stop Targeting of Political Beliefs by the IRS Act of 2014”

-WASHINGTON – U.S. Congressman Jeb Hensarling – a leading conservative and chairman of the House Financial Services Committee – released the following statement on the Senate’s continuing resolution and unconditional debt ceiling increase, which the House considered earlier tonight:
+WASHINGTON – U.S. Congressman Jeb Hensarling (R-TX), a leading conservative and chairman of the House Financial Services Committee, released the following statement after voting against an unconditional increase in the debt ceiling:

-WASHINGTON – Congressman Jeb Hensarling (R-TX) – a leading conservative and chairman of the House Financial Services Committee – released the following statement regarding the actions taken by the House to fund the government.
+WASHINGTON – U.S. Congressman Jeb Hensarling (R-TX), a leading conservative and chairman of the House Financial Services Committee, released the following statement today regarding upon passage of the Health Exchange Security and Transparency Act (H.R.
+3811):

 Freedom is not free – it comes at incredible cost.
 Throughout our nation’s history, whenever our country is attacked or when enemies of freedom threaten peace in our world, American men and women in uniform answer the call to defend...